LarrySnyder/stockpyl/docs/api/seio/seio.rst

 	finite_horizon
 	supply_uncertainty

+.. admonition:: See Also

 	For an overview of single-echelon inventory optimization in |sp|, see the "Overview" page for :ref:`single-echelon inventory optimization<overview_seio_page>`.